spookylukey/django-htmx-patterns/view_restart.rst

 <https://en.wikipedia.org/wiki/Elm_(programming_language)#The_Elm_Architecture>`_
 or “redux” architecture used in client side state handling.
-The idea is that we separate out model updates from UI rendering, so that instead of trying to patch up the UI at the same time as patching up the model, we just update the model, then re-render the UI based on the new model.
+The idea is that we separate out model updates from UI rendering, so that instead of trying to patch up the UI after we’ve modified the model (i.e. the state), we just update the model, then re-render the UI from scratch as essentially a pure function based on the new state.
 In the same, way, our view function here doesn’t try to patch up the local variables after modifying DB state, it just starts over from the top.

 An extension to this pattern is sometimes needed if there is extra information needed from the POST data that needs to be propagated.
 In the above example, we